UEIL provides annual statistics for the European lubricant industry

-As the representative body for the sector across Europe, UEIL is truly independent and impartial and can talk with authority about what is occurring within the sector at any moment in time and communicate to the relevant stakeholders and policy-makers on the strategic issues that our industry is facing.
+As the representative body for the sector across Europe, UEIL is truly independent and impartial and can talk with authority about what is occurring within the sector at any moment in time.
+It can communicate to relevant stakeholders and policymakers on the strategic issues that our industry is facing.